primarypigments/Mo_Ice_Cream/README.md

 [GitHub Projects](https://github.com/primarypigments/mo_ice_cream/projects) served as an Agile tool for this project.
 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

-Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.
+Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.000000000

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-Consider adding a basic screenshot of your Projects Board.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ![screenshot](documentation/gh-projects.png)